“He was so different. He was like you.”

 As we mentioned in our profile of Morpheus, without a proper moral compass, you cannot ascend up the “path of the One” very far.

 Like Agent Smith, the Merovingian serves a specific function in bringing rectification to Neo and the Matrix.
-He is not Neo’s ‘opposite,’ in the way Smith is, however.
+As stated, he is not Neo’s ‘opposite,’ in the way Smith is.

 Rather, the Merovingian a corruption of what was “the One” in potential.
 Note the number 101 in his restaurant in the image above – the same as Neo’s apartment number.